Grace Children’s Foundation

 President And CEO

-Nancy’s single-minded passion for children is the underpinning of the Grace Children’s Foundation (GCF) and the Children’s Resource Exchange (CRE)’s emerging digital platform.
+Nancy’s single-minded passion for children is the underpinning of the Grace Children’s Foundation (GCF) and GCF’s Children’s Resource Exchange (CRE) digital platform and emerging state-of-the-art pediatric healthcare service.

 Nancy was born in Albany, New York and lived all over the United States and in Europe, growing up in a military family, developing her sense of diplomacy early on.
 She attended the State University of New York at Albany and went on to pursue a career in acting.
 She then lived in Washington, D.C., studying acting while working in local theaters.